 The bill H. 3285 aims to enhance the training of law enforcement officers and emergency medical technicians (EMTs) in South Carolina by mandating education on autism spectrum disorder.
 Specifically, it introduces a new requirement for law enforcement officers to complete Continuing Law Enforcement Education Credits (CLEEC) focused on autism spectrum disorder, with the number of required hours to be determined by the relevant council.
-This addition is made by inserting Section 23-23-57 into the South Carolina Code of Laws.
+This addition is encapsulated in the newly proposed Section 23-23-57 of the South Carolina Code.

-Additionally, the bill amends Section 44-61-80 of the South Carolina Code, which pertains to EMT certification.
-The amendment specifies that the training program for EMTs must include courses on autism spectrum disorder for all classifications.
-This change aims to ensure that EMTs are adequately prepared to understand and respond to individuals with autism in emergency situations.
-The act will take effect upon approval by the Governor.
+Additionally, the bill amends Section 44-61-80 of the South Carolina Code, which pertains to EMT certification, to ensure that the training program for EMTs includes courses on autism spectrum disorder.
+This amendment emphasizes the importance of understanding autism spectrum disorder in emergency medical situations, thereby improving the quality of care provided by EMTs.
+The bill will take effect upon approval by the Governor.

 04/02/2025: 23-23-57, 44-61-80